 La Llorona

 A legend throughout Latin America of a woman who lost her children.
 Grief turned her into a banshee and her screaming can be heard at night.
-The story is a little different in each place but in Mexico is a star-crossed drama of spurned love tangled up with the Spanish conquest.
+The story is a little different in each place but in Mexico the tale is a star-crossed drama of spurned love tangled up with the Spanish conquest.